-People in 40 communities around the world whose voices have been heard as they demand accountability for abuses.
+People in 45 countries around the world whose voices have been heard as they demand accountability for abuses.

 Global policy substantially impacted by our work to advance independent, fair, transparent, accessible, and effective accountability offices.

 Research that has exposed data around harm from international development and how accountability offices operate to address that harm.